-Using visual communications, such as whiteboards or signage, to explain changes to schedules without the need for face-to-face communications.
+Using visual communications, for example, whiteboards or signage, to explain safe working practices around the working site without the need for face-to-face communications.

 Communicating approaches and operational procedures to suppliers, customers or trade bodies to help their adoption and to share experience.